JUUL E-cigarettes Gain Popularity Among Youth, But Awareness of Nicotine Presence Remains Low

 - Sixty-three percent of JUUL users did not know that this product always contains nicotine.

 Promoted as a “satisfying alternative to cigarettes,” JUUL puts a new generation of youth at risk of nicotine dependence and future cigarette use.
 The prevalence and popularity of these high potency nicotine delivery devices (one JUUL cartridge has nicotine levels equal to a pack of cigarettes) raise concerns about the lack of education and regulation of e-cigarette products.

 Almost all smokers (98 percent) start by the age of 26, with nearly nine out of 10 adult smokers starting by the age of 18.
 While e-cigarettes may be less harmful than combustible tobacco products — which remain the leading cause of preventable disease and death in the country — e-cigarettes are shown to strongly increase the likelihood of smoking cigarettes among young people.
-In fact, more than four times as many young adults who use e-cigarettes begin smoking tobacco cigarettes, compared to peers who do not vape.
+A December 2017 study by the University of Pittsburgh Schools of the Health Sciences, published in the American Journal of Medicine, found that young adults who use e-cigarettes are more than four times as likely to begin smoking tobacco cigarettes within 18 months as their peers who do not vape.